chas-academy/u11-fullstack-js-pernilla-hallgren/README.md

    </li>
     <li><a href="#technical-requirements">Technical Requirements</a></li>
     <li><a href="#design-prototype">Desgin Prototype</a></li>
+    <li><a href="#deployed-to">Deployed To</a></li>
     <li><a href="#license">License</a></li>
     <li><a href="#contact">Contact</a></li>
   </ol>
 </details>

 ## About The Project

+### Vision and Goals

+Coach Hub is an app designed to assist users in finding a coach or fitness professional that can target their individual needs and goals.
+Coach Hub enables a user to search, review and thereafter begin a dialogue with a coach they feel is suitable.
+Coach Hub also targets coaches and fitness professionals by helping them to promote their individual style, interests and training methodologies.

 ### Built With